CORVALLIS, Ore. – In January and February the flowers of winter arrive, blooming as cheerfully as the showoffs of spring.

 Bell can’t finish his list without mentioning native silk tassel (Garrya elliptica).
 There’s no missing the waterfall of catkins dangling in long chains of 6 inches or more.
 The large shrub can grow up to 12 feet tall and wide, has glossy green leaves with white undersides and is drought tolerant.

-These six shrubs, all of which are hardy down to about 5 degrees, are on Bell’s short list.
-Others worth researching, he said, are witch hazel (Hamamelis), winter jasmine (Jasminum nudiflorum), ‘Dawn’ viburnum, wintersweet (Chimonanthus) and Harry Lauder's walking stick (Corylus avellana 'Contorta').
+These six shrubs, all of which are hardy down to about 10-15 degrees or lower, are on Bell’s short list.
+Others worth researching, he said, are witch hazel (Hamamelis), winter jasmine (Jasminum nudiflorum), Viburnum ‘Dawn’, wintersweet (Chimonanthus) and Harry Lauder's walking stick (Corylus avellana 'Contorta').

 “Having color in the garden in winter is not that hard to do,” Bell said.
 “Once you’re aware of the possibilities, it’s just a matter of planting the right plants.”